 This is work in progress.

-I bought this camera for a year ago and have since added some accessories.
-It is a camera that really slows you down, and has the total large-format feel to it.
-It is very fun to see that a bit of swing gives you a lot more depth-of-field in an architecture shot where you really need everything to be in sharp focus.
+I bought my Horseman VH camera in 2020.
+This is a medium format camera that really slows you down.
+It has the total large-format feel to it (I guess, since this is the closest I have come to large-format).
+It is so fun to see that a bit of swing in the lens standard gives you so much more depth-of-field in an architecture shot where you really need everything to be in sharp focus.
 Or a bit of rise can bring the subject into the field without creating a lot of distortion.
-I have a lot to learn, especially when it comes to framing, but I am amazed by the quality of the photos I manage to take with this camera.
-So much details.
+Suddenly Ansel Adam’s book Camera makes much more sense.
+I have yet a lot to learn, especially when it comes to framing, but I am amazed by the quality of the photos I manage to take with this camera even with the very reasonable Horseman lenses (more on lenses below).
+The negatives you get can be up to 6×9, which is really the closest you can get to 4×5 large format (excluding some expensive panorama cameras).
+Additionally, you can mount a 4×5 back on the camera and take 4×5 or 6×12 photos.

 What is it?

 Horseman VH is a very simple 120 view camera, or technical camera.
 There are several terms used for naming this kind of camera, such as technical, view, field, press, you name it.
-I think the most generic class of cameras that Horseman VH is part of is view camera (view and focusing through a ground glass), but it also has most of the characteristics of a technical camera (film and lens standards movements).
-Britannica defines a technical or view camera as follows:
+I think the most generic class of cameras that Horseman VH is part of is view camera (view and focusing through a ground glass), but it also has most of the characteristics of a technical camera (meaning a camera with film and lens standards movements).
+Britannica defines a “view, or technical” camera as follows:

 For studio and commercial photography the view, or technical, camera takes single exposures on sheet films (formerly plates) usually between 4 × 5 inches and 8 × 10 inches.
 A front standard carries interchangeable lenses and shutters; a rear standard takes a ground-glass screen (for viewing and focusing) and sheet-film holders.
 The standards move independently on a rail or set of rails and are connected by bellows.
 Both standards can also be displaced laterally and vertically relative to each other’s centre and swung or tilted about horizontal and vertical axes.
 These features provide versatility in image control (sharpness distribution, subject distance, and perspective), though not speed in use.
 The view camera is nearly always mounted on a tripod.

 Horseman the company defines the camera as a technical camera.
 The camera has most, if not all, of the common movements you can get in a traditional technical camera, and it is definitely a view camera with ground glass focusing.
-It does not demand 4×5 lenses so the lenses are a lot cheaper than large-format lenses.
+It does not demand 4×5 lenses so the lenses are a lot cheaper and smaller than large-format lenses.
+It does not use sheet film (but you can if you want using the 4×5 adapter).

 Comparison to Linhof 4×5